deftio/fifostr/README.rst

 Release History
 ~~~~~~~~~~~~~~~

+-  1.1.8 rebuild to make sure proper pkg loaded to PyPi (no code
+   changes)
+-  1.1.7 updated MANIFEST.in to use README.rst
 -  1.1.6 added PyPi version badge in README.md
 -  1.1.5 coverage to 100%, added badging, added README.rst
 -  1.1.x changed class name from fifostr to FIFOStr to make PEP8